This route ascends Hochtor from the North.

-The majority will probably sleep here.
-But if you proceed by the marked path, named Peternpfad towards the East, you will after less tahn an hour reach the NW wall of Hochtor.
+A well marked path leads towards the South to Haindlkarhuette, 1121 m (1 h 15 min).
+The majority will probably sleep there.
+But if you proceed by the marked path, named Peternpfad towards the East, you will after less than an hour reach the NW wall of Hochtor.
 Just among the last larches, approximately 50 meters above the path you will find a good, flat place for two persons, where you can spend the night.
 So next day you can start a bit earlier, and sleeping in nature is more beautiful anyway.

 Peternpfad enters the NW wall of Rosskuppe, 2152 m and Hochtor in a steep gorge, but the route soon exits it and climbs over the rocks left of it (looking upwards).
 Difficulties are constantly in the range between I. and II., the route is marked, but not secured with any kind of steel.
 So you climb over pasages, by ledges and after some 30 minutes the route turns left, out of the wall, and reaches a beautiful balcony, from which the Enns valley can be clearly seen.